caiorcferreira/chesser-born-again/README.md

 ## Settings

-Here are the available settings for a `chesr` code block:
+Here are the available settings for a `chess` code block:

 | Name          | Possible Values                                              | Description                                                  |
 | ------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |